wsinned/take-note/README.md

 ## Features

+- Written in Python with no runtime dependencies.
 - Open notes files for specified week using the `code` command line for VS Code.
     - --thisWeek, --lastWeek and --nextWeek are supported.
 - Organises notes in a date based folder structure from your root notes folder, e.g. 2023/08